Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

   .. hint::
-       How to find out Maxar WMTS:
+       How to find Maxar WMTS URL:

       1. Go to `SecureWatch <https://securewatch.digitalglobe.com/myDigitalGlobe/logout-from-ended-session>`_ and login.